Can Summer Cause Pregnancy Complications?

 Maintaining proper hydration and staying out of the sun are two ways to minimize the risk of heat stroke.
 Reducing sodium and caffeine intake also help with hydration.

 If you have suffered a pregnancy complication due to the behaviors or actions of another party, the attorneys at Wapner Newman can help.
 For almost 40 years, we have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
-We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
-We encourage you to contact us today by calling 1-800-LAW-6600 or filling out a free case evaluation form.
+We offer risk-free consultations from our skilled injury attorneys and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
+We encourage you to contact us today by calling 1-800-529-6600 or filling out a free case evaluation form.